 After about 5 days, you either recover or your organs fail, which can kill you.

-If the poisoning is from taking smaller doses over time, you may have:
+If the poisoning is from taking smaller doses over time, the first symptoms may be of liver failure:

 If your liver is damaged, you may need to be treated for liver failure or even a liver transplant.